 Whether you need a creative brief, web brief, copy brief or even an event brief – here’s a useful checklist to help make sure nothing gets missed:

-What is your required output?
+3. WHAT: What is your required output?
 I.E. what type of activity are you looking for (an ad, a DM campaign a new website, a conference)?
-Think about how the deliverable will be used -- in print, on a website, in a salesperson's briefcase, etc.
+Think about how the deliverable will be used – in print, on a website, in a salesperson’s briefcase, etc.

-Describe your target audience - who you want to talk to.
-Are they business or consumers?
+5. WHO: Describe your target audience – who you want to talk to.
+Are they businesses or consumers?
 Describe why you think they need your product or service, and why you think they might not be buying (barriers).
 Try and describe the role of this person in their organisation, or what type of consumer they are.
 What do they read?
 What do they listen to?